 Follow the steps to recover data using Tenorshare 4DDiG:

-- Step 1Launch Tenorshare 4DDiG on your computer and choose All Data.
+- Step 1Launch Tenorshare 4DDiG and choose Hard Drive to Scan.

 Part 4.
 How to Fix the Fatal Device Hardware Error